ropwareJB/csv-2-barcode/README.md

 # CSV-2-barcode
 A Python Barcode Generator

+Generates a PDF with a series of barcode tags

 ## Disclaimer
-This software uses TEC-IT's barcode generator (http://barcode.tec-it.com/) You need to purchase a license to use this software, or modify this software such that it does not use this tool.
+This software uses TEC-IT's barcode generator (http://barcode.tec-it.com/) You must purchase a license to use this software, or modify this software such that it does not use TEC-IT's tool.

 ## Dependencies
 1. Python2.7